jorgemk85/OneData/README.md

 ### Can I ask for a new feature?
 > Yes!
 Please!
 Go ahead and submit your idea using the proper issue template in OneData's GitHub page.
 ### Do you have any demos?
 > We have a demo project, you can find it [here](https://github.com/jorgemk85/OneData.Demo).
+Please make sure to use the latest OneData's NuGet package.

 ## Contributing